Theory of Concurrency is a third year course for

 computer science students.

-Note that as of the new academic year 2017-18 the set-up of and material for this course are changed.
+Note that as of the academic year 2017-18, the set-up of and material for this course have been changed.

 Jetty Kleijn (room 153).

 Exam Results: from June 21 available from the study advisor dr. Jeannette de Graaf (Snellius room 151).

 Below you find a link to the exam and a set of answers.

 Resit: Tuesday July 10, 2018, 14:00-17:00.
 ROOM 407-409, SNELLIUS Building.